 Note: If you create a new target account, you need to pay a $25 USD registration fee.
 After the transfer is complete, if you want to close your original account, our support team can refund the registration fee for that account.

-You'll need the registration transaction ID for the target account.
+You'll need the registration transaction ID for your account and the target account.
 To find the transaction ID, search the target account owner's email inbox for 'developer registration fee'.

 If you can’t find the transaction ID email receipt:

 - With the target account owner's email address, sign in to Google Payments.

 - Find and select the transaction for your developer account registration.

 - Tip: Search your transactions for 'Google Play Developer'.